sg-developer-portal/TechBiz-Documentation-Clone/invite_users.md

 | Field name | Description and usage|
 |---- |----
 | **Email address**| Enter the email address of the user who requires a TechPass account.
 This should be a valid organisation email.
 Format of this email address is user_name@agency.gov.sg For example, user_name@tech.gov.sg.
-I Is onboarding to **SEED** required? | Select Yes if the user needs to access SGTS services from an internet device, that requires SEED compliance.
+| Is onboarding to **SEED** required? | Select Yes if the user needs to access SGTS services from an internet device, that requires SEED compliance.
 Select **No** if user needs to access SGTS services from a Government Standard Image Build (GSIB) device.
 | Reason | Enter the reason why you need a TechPass account.

 ![Display Invitation Type](/images/email_invite.png)